RickShonko/flashpal-AI/README.md

 Collaborator(s) – Backend & Database

 🙏 Acknowledgements
-This project was built as part of training under Power Learn Project (PLP).
+This project was built as part of training under Nachu TVC.
 We appreciate their guidance and support in empowering us to build impactful tech solutions.

 📌 Roadmap